No Products in the Cart

 By Dr Jen Unwin, FBPsS

-Did you know Purition can help you cut down on sugar and achieve a low-carb diet in a natural way?
+Did you know Purition can help you cut down on sugar and achieve a low-carb diet for type-2 diabetes in a natural way?
 Made with real food ingredients, each serving contains less than 4g of carbohydrates and 7g of digestion-slowing fibre.
-This makes for an ideal low-carb meal that will help you to avoid sugar overload and keep you fuller for longer.